Engineer Your World

 Apply to ECET Level 1 for entry to any of the full-time programs

 BCIT offers a great range of credentials and career paths in the exciting field of electrical and computer engineering.
 Students have the flexibility of preparing for careers as engineering technologists or as electrical engineers.
 Our technology programs provide a path to designation as an Applied Science Technologist and our bachelor programs provide a path to designation as a Professional Engineer.
 No matter which career path you choose, your education at BCIT will focus on the practical aspects of engineering to open the door to exciting jobs solving a wide range of technical problems in diverse industry settings.
-To match general skill requirements to program types please see the career opportunities.
+To match general skill requirements to program types please see the career opportunities [PDF].

 - Circuit Analysis